ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     With the arrangement above, the VM will start with 1 GiB and will only be able to take as much as 2 GiB from the host's available RAM.

-8. The next tab to go to is `Network`, which shows too its advanced parameters:
+8. The next tab to go to is `Network`, which also has advanced parameters:

     ![Network tab default at Create VM window](images/g020/debian_vm_create_vm_network_unfilled.webp "Network tab default at Create VM window")